-The Outlook is surrounded by planters and the base is encompassed with lavendar and many other flowers.
+The Outlook is surrounded by planters and the base is encompassed with Russian Sage and many other flowers.
 Weddings have been conducted in this garden, as it makes for a beautiful platform, elevated and surrounded by lovely flowers.

 When the Master Gardeners took over the two acres that had become the display gardens, a ramp was left from a building that was once on the site.
 The idea was to utilize the ramp and create an outlook, a higher in area from which the rest of the grounds could be viewed.
 This area invites the visitor to take a moment and survey the garden from an elevated perspective.

 On any slope, erosion control and watering needs are a major concern.
-The outlook team has selected plants that will not only provide color, but are also drought tolerant, low maintenance, as well as Attract hummingbirds, bees, and butterflies.
+The outlook team has selected plants that will not only provide color, but are also drought tolerant and low maintenance, as well as attracting hummingbirds, bees, and butterflies.
 Ground covers will help provide erosion control.

 The perennials selected show up on standard xeriscape (drought tolerant) lists, and have long bloom times.
 They include: Russian sage ‘Little Spires’, Agastache, ‘Apache Sunset’, Agastache ‘Golden Jubilee’, Verbena ‘Homeland Purple’, Heartleaf Ice Plant, Gaura ‘Crimson Butterflies’, Blanket Flower ‘Oranges and Lemons’, and Blue Fescue.
 The Coral Drift roses are a low care, spreading rose, with good disease resistance.
-For additional summer color, we have incorporated annuals.
-These include: wave petunias, geraniums, tithonia, cleome, and lantana.
+For additional summer color annuals including annuals and wave petunias have also been added.

 The pervious concrete sidewalks throughout the gardens were provided by Indiana Ready Mix Concrete Association and the Ohio Valley Concrete Promotions.
 Pervious concrete is a relatively new concept.
 It allows water to pass through and be filtered and cooled before returning to the ground water.
 More information can be found at: http://www.perviouspavement.org